Interpretable Anomaly Detection with DIFFI: Depth-based Isolation Forest Feature Importance: Conclusions and Future Works

 \section{Conclusions and Future Works}

-This paper introduces Depth-based Feature Importance for the Isolation Forest (DIFFI), a method to provide interpretabily traits to Isolation Forest (IF), one of the most popular and effective Anomaly Detection (AD) algorithm.
-By providing a quantitative measure of feature importance in the context of the AD task, DIFFI allows to describe the behavior of IF at global and local scale, providing insightful information that can be exploited by final users of an IF-based AD solution to get a better understanding of the underlying process and to enable root cause analysis; moreover the approach can help scientists and developers in improving their solutions by getting a better understanding of the important variables in their AD task.
+This paper introduces Depth-based Isolation Forest Feature Importance (DIFFI), a method to provide interpretabily traits to Isolation Forest (IF), one of the most popular and effective Anomaly Detection (AD) algorithm.
+By providing a quantitative measure of feature importance in the context of the AD task, DIFFI allows to describe the behavior of IF at global and local scale, providing insightful information that can be exploited by final users of an IF-based AD solution to get a better understanding of the underlying process and to enable root cause analysis.
+Moreover, the approach can help scientists and developers in improving their solutions by getting a better understanding of the important variables in their AD task.

-One of the main merits of DIFFI is that it straightforward to implement and requires very few parameters to be tuned; however, despite its simplicity, DIFFI is as effective as the current state-of-the-art method SHAP, with significantly smaller computational costs, making it really appealing for real world productive applications and even amenable for real-time scenarios.
+DIFFI is as effective as the current state-of-the-art method SHAP, with significantly smaller computational costs, making it really appealing for real world productive applications and even amenable for real-time scenarios.
 Moreover, we show that DIFFI can be employed to perform unsupervised feature selection, allowing the development of computationally parsimonious (and potentially more accurate) AD solutions.

-We believe that, given the exponentially growing interest in IF, DIFFI will be of paramount importance to enhance its usability and applicability; we also believe that by equipping IF with DIFFI would lead to an increase in adoption in IF, thanks to the increased trust of users towards methods that have interpretability traits.
+We believe that, given the exponentially growing interest in IF, DIFFI will be of paramount importance to enhance its usability and diffusion in real-world applications; we also believe that by equipping IF with DIFFI would lead to an increase in adoption in IF, thanks to the increased trust of users towards methods that have interpretability traits.

 Finally, we envision DIFFI to be possibly extended to other tree-based models for AD (for example the Extended Isolation Forest \cite{hariri2018extended}, the SCiForest \cite{liu2010detecting} or the Streaming HSTrees \cite{tan2011fast}).
 In particular, the low computational costs open up the opportunity to exploit DIFFI in the flourishing field of online AD applications with streaming data, where time efficiency is crucial~\cite{miao2018distributed, zhang2019online}.
-Moreover, it may be also possible to employ DIFFI for other tasks such as out-of-distribution samples detection: we will explore such direction in future research investigations.